tbreslein/firims/README.md

 ## Feature flags

-This crate has no default features, and a couple of optional ones:
+This crate has no default features, and one optional feature:

-- `serde`: Add derives for `serde::Serialize` and `::Deserialize` for [VecMap] and [BitMap]
+- `serde`: Add derives for `serde::Serialize` and `::Deserialize` for [VecMap] and [BitSet]

 ## Benchmarks